amendelson/usc-data-2020/week8/README.md

 ### Homework

-* Final Project: Your data should be set, and you should be reporting and writing as you go.
-* Story memo: 50-100 words about Final Project progress over last week
 * Github: Create an account if you don't already have one.
 If you do, make sure you know the password.
+* HW: Finish coding if we didn't in class.
+* Final Project: Your data analysis should almost done.
+You should be reporting and writing as you go.
+* Story memo: 50-100 words about Final Project progress over last week